s3nt1n3lz21/Writing-Unit-Tests-Angular/README.md

-# Writing-Unit-Tests-Angular
+# Writing Unit Tests In Angular With Jasmine

-How To Write Unit Tests For Angular Jasmine
+How To Write Unit Tests For Angular With Jasmine

-# UI Coding Standards & Guidelines

-#Contents
+# Contents
 ----
 - [Setting Up ESLint In Visual Studio Code](#Setting-Up-ESLint-In-Visual-Studio-Code)
 - [Setting Up Code Coverage Checker In Visual Studio Code](#Setting-Up-Code-Coverage-Checker-In-Visual-Studio-Code)